kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 5.0 =
+= 4.2 September, 2013 =
 * THUMBNAILS FOR EVERYBODY!
 Added in-browser thumbnail generation.
 Any video that can be played natively in the current browser can now be used to generate thumbnails without requiring any special software on your server.
+* Updated shortcode to support the simplest possible implementation: [KGVID].
+Without any additional information, it will automatically find and display all videos attached to the post.
+* Updated Video.js to version 4.2.1, updated the included skin to work with it, and removed the unused image video-js.png.
+* Added buttons to choose thumbnails, end of video image, and watermark from the media library.
 * Added options to automatically generate a thumbnail and encode videos to multiple formats as soon as they are uploaded.
 * Added option to use the WordPress default video player introduced in WordPress version 3.6.
-* Changed shortcode to support the simplest possible implementation: [KGVID].
-Without any additional information, it will automatically find and display all videos attached to the post.
-* Updated Video.js to version 4.2.0 and updated the included skin to work with it.
+* Added option to disable right-clicking on videos.
 * Added option to replace original video file with an H.264 video of the same resolution.
 * Added advanced FFMPEG/LIBAV encoding options.
 New options include choice between Constant Rate Factor and Average Bit Rate, H.264 profiles and levels, audio bit rate, disabling `nice` on Linux, and the ability to encode with more than one thread.
-* Added a test output on the settings page for easier troubleshooting
 * Added `-movflags faststart` option available in newer versions of FFMPEG/LIBAV, eliminating the need for qt-faststart or MP4Box.
+* Added a test encoding output on the settings page for easier troubleshooting.
 * Split plugin settings page in to two tabs.
+* Fixed saving plugin settings when multiple settings are changed rapidly.
 * No longer starting video encodes using `nohup` command on Linux servers.
 * FFMPEG vpre flag switched from slow to fast.
-* Enabled actual support for libfdk_aac and the experimental built-in aac encoder as a last resort.
+* Enabled actual support for encoding with libfdk_aac, and the experimental built-in aac encoder as a last resort.
 * Revised method for determining if a video URL refers to an attachment in the WordPress database to account for differences between urls using http and https and filenames that slip into the database with spaces intact.

 = 4.1.5 - June 30, 2013 =